betwixt-hexes/SuperSangreEmail/README.md

 *Next push should aim to haz:*

-- MOAR Readability (PRETTY COLORS)
-- Check for /etc/userdomains
-- *At LEAST* the e-mail option with, Iunno, one check?
+- *At LEAST* the e-mail option built in with, Iunno, one check?
 Two maybe?
+- RBL integration.
+- IPTables chex.

 *And then I'm gonna...:*

+- IMPLIMENT COLORS.
 - Probably start trying to switch to IPC::Run instead of that gigantor and likely unneccesary run() sub I ganked from SSP.
-- Get port checks knocked out -- those look easy.
 - Write a better dig statement for that resolve check.
 That probably wasn't the best implimentation of that idea >.>.
-- Cry forever.
+- Cry forever more.